Sprague-Grundy values and complexity for LCTR: Introduction and background

-In this paper we study the impartial finite game introduced in \cite{Ilic2019}, where two players take turns removing from a given \Young{} $\lambda$ either leftmost column or topmost row -- hence the name LCTR.
-We measure the time complexity of this problems in terms of $n$, where $\lambda$ is a partition of $n$.
-In \cite{Ilic2019}, the authors studied the behaviour of some specifically structured sub-families of LCTR games (see \cref{lem:ilicgama}) and devised a procedure deciding which player has the winning strategy on a given \Young{} and determining the Sprague-Grundy value associated to the \Young{} in $O(n)$ time units \cite{jelena_code}, where time unit allows performing a basic arithmetic operation (see \cref{sec:timecomp}).
+In \cite{Ilic2019}, the authors studied the behaviour of some specifically structured sub-families of LCTR games (see \cref{lem:ilicgama}) and devised a procedure deciding which player has the winning strategy on a given \Young{} and determining the Sprague-Grundy value associated to the \Young{} in $O(n)$ time units \cite{jelena_code}\footnote{Here time unit allows performing a basic arithmetic operation (see \cref{sec:timecomp}), while $n$ is defined so that $\lambda$ is a partition of $n$.}.
+For both games, our structural insights allow for computing the Sprague-Grundy value any position in $O(\log(n))$ time units.
+We also cover some other complexity measures of both games, such as state-space complexity, and number of leaves and nodes in the corresponding game tree.

 In \cref{sec:prelims} we cover the basic definitions needed for the study of LCTR and related games.
 In \cref{sec:LCTRKING} we establish the properties that are common to both normal and misère play of LCTR.
 In \cref{sec:LCTR misere,sec:LCTR} we take the study of the normal form of LCTR, as well as the normal form of a game called \emph{\King{}} that is closely related to the misère form of LCTR, and show that for both games, the optimal strategy can consist mostly of mirroring the opponent's moves.
-This allows for computing the exact Sprague-Grundy values for both games in $O(\log n)$ time units, as shown in \cref{sec:computing}.
+In \cref{sec:hierarchy} we establish a structural classification of both LCTR and \King{} within the framework of Gurvich et al. \Cref{sec:computing} focuses on computing the exact Sprague-Grundy values for both games in $O(\log n)$ time units.
 In the same section we also cover some other complexity measures of both games, such as state-space complexity, and number of leaves and nodes in the corresponding game tree.
+Finally, we discuss future research directions as well as some related open problems in \cref{sec:open}.